Top 10 Places to Visit in Russia

 Although it comes with fog and rain with summer temperatures hovering at just 15C!
 The weather here is not very cold because of the warm Gulfstream which flows from the Mexican Gulf and warms up the Kola Peninsula.
 In summer it's about +15-20C.
 The amazing Northern lights can be seen here.
 The polar nights come in winter so it's almost 24-hour night in the Arctic but the polar day period comes from April to September when the sun shines all day long.
 Murmansk is surrounded by a great number of lakes and forests which makes the place a great hike.

 Siberia is spectacular and unlike anywhere else in the world, this region is untouched by civilisation and globalisation.
 Siberias' vast open area is undervisited due to the remote location and extreme weather but plenty of Russia tours visit.
-Lake Baikal which is often described as the pearl of Siberia is beautiful, this is the oldest freshwater lake in the world.
+Lake Baikal which is often described as the pearl of Siberia is beautiful, this is the oldest freshwater lake in the world and is easily one of the most spectacular natural attractions in Russia.
 Be sure to try the local fish.

 Kazan is over 1000 years old and if you add this city to your itinerary you will be pleasantly surprised.
 Popular sights you should check out include the Annunciation Cathedral, Kazan Kremlin, the Old Tatar Settlement, Qolsharif Mosque, Orthodox churches and the Bogoroditsky Cathedral.